 I currently live in Colorado and work as a Research Scientist at Colorado State University, where I study soil health, water conservation, and agroecosystem resilience across working lands in the Rocky Mountain West.
 I collaborate with farmers, ranchers, nonprofits, businesses, and agencies to understand what healthy soil looks like in practice, especially under drought pressure and an increasingly unpredictable climate.
 I do much of this work through my leadership role at the Integrated Rocky Mountain Region Innovation Center for Healthy Soils (IN-RICHES), a transdisciplinary soil health center focused on creating systems-level change to scale regenerative practices across the region.

-I believe science is most powerful when it grows from relationships — with land, with people, and with the questions that keep us curious.
+I believe science is most powerful when it grows from relationships; relationships with land, with people, and with the questions that keep us curious.
+Read more about my current projects here.